Discord is quickly become the world’s most popular chatting software, at least as far as gamers are concerned.

 Should I use the @here or @everyone ping on Discord?

-No. If a member has his status on “idle,” then he won’t get notified by a message that has been sent with an @here ping.
+The short answer is no. If a member has his status on “idle,” then he won’t get notified by a message that has been sent with an @here ping.
 If you do ping people with @everyone, then even members that currently have their status on “idle” will indeed be pinged & notified.